andreybleme/andreybleme.github.io/_posts/2020-03-27-boost-your-cypress-tests.markdown

 From 57 minutes to less than 7 minutes.
 Awesome!

+2 .
 Wait for complete server startup
 -------------
-It's important to guarantee that the application being tested is up and running before you cypress test starts to run.
+It's important to guarantee that the application being tested is up and running before your cypress test starts to run.
 Otherwise you may face annoying and nondeterministic timeout errors:

 ![Cypress test timeout error](https://raw.githubusercontent.com/andreybleme/andreybleme.github.io/master/assets/img/cypress-test-timeout.png "Cypress test timeout error")